TheRealMcCall/daily_driver_log/TESTING.md

 * [Bugs](#bugs)
 ---

+Some sections below contain collapsible screenshots and validation outputs — click each summary to expand and view details.

 ## Browser Compatibility

 The website was tested on multiple browsers to confirm full compatibility and consistent rendering across platforms.